Movie reviews by

 It’s the kind of masterpiece that will be a struggle to revisit casually but A Hidden Life has more urgency, ethical deliberation and scenic resplendence than several of Malick's late-era improvised one-offs combined.
 It’s riveting and harrowing, and just as surreally edited, probingly photographed and narratively unconcerned as his best and most frustrating creations, though those classes are certainly not mutually exclusive.
 Malick also improves his prescribed whispery voice-overs by using actual letters exchanged by the central separated couple – played to painful perfection by August Diehl and Valerie Pachner – as a way to upgrade an auteur trademark (and easy point of mockery) from inner monologue to longing longhand, bettering the excruciating power of the acting, not to mention the filmmaker's other celestial, prayer-like characteristics.

 The spellbinding synthesis of stunning compositions and James Newton Howard (scoring his only Malick feature just like other heavyweights in his field like Hans Zimmer, James Horner and Alexandre Desplat) assisted by choice classical selections is a faintly familiar, breathtaking catharsis.
-The firm defense of selflessness and unshakable fealty at the expense of subjective logic, let alone the traditional execution of plot, is what affirms the film's greatness.
-A Hidden Life finds an American legend back in tune with the potentiality of his innovative formal singularity and fervid spiritual resolve.
+The firm defense of selflessness and unshakable fealty at the expense of subjective logic is what affirms the film's greatness.
+A Hidden Life finds an American legend back in tune with the potential of his innovative formal singularity and fervid spiritual resolve.

 To keep it brief...